 DISCLAIMER: The X-Files characters are the property of Fox, Chris Carter, 1013, etc. The story contents are the creation and property of Djinn and are copyright (c) 2000 by Djinn.
 This story is Rated PG.

-He heard the car drive up, the door opening, then slamming.
-Angry footsteps up the staircase.
-The sound of the front door crashing open.
-Not shutting.
+He heard the car drive up as he stood in the kitchen, the door opening, then slamming.
+Angry footsteps up the staircase to the front porch, then the sound of the front door crashing open but not shutting.

-"You lied to me," she was furious.
+"You lied to me."
+She was clearly furious.
 "You used me.
 And the amazing thing is that I'm surprised."

 "Yes."
 She began to pace.
 "I trusted you.
 God help me, I trusted you."